-While the winter landscape is magnificent, snow in the San Juans is special for myriad reasons beyond its beauty.
-The uniqueness of the snowpack in the San Juan Mountains stems from our location at the nexus of alpine and desert environments.
+While the winter landscape is magnificent, snow in the San Juans is special for a myriad of reasons beyond its beauty.
+The uniqueness of the snowpack in the San Juan Mountains stems from its location at the nexus of alpine and desert environments.

-Compared to other mountain ranges in North America, the San Juans are drier, sunnier, higher elevation, and more subject to large swings in weather-on both a macro level as intense winter storms drop feet of snow to be followed by long, sunny dry spells, and on a micro-level, as dry air lends itself to large daily temperature swings from the negative or single digits, to the 20s and 30s in the sunshine of midday.
+Compared to other mountain ranges in North America, the San Juans are drier, sunnier, higher, and more subject to large swings in weather.
+On a macroclimate level, intense winter storms that drop feet of snow are separated by long, sunny dry spells where one can wear a t-shirt in the mountains.
+On a microclimate level, dry air lends itself to large daily temperature swings from the negative or single digits, to the 20s and 30s in the sunshine of midday.